fremag/MemoScope.Net/README.md

 client.Open();
 client.DumpMe();
 ```
+# FAQ
+## How can I help you ?
+Send some issues: bug reports, missing features, feedback etc

+## Why is your english so bad ?
+Because I'm French.
+Please help me to correct any spelling, grammar errors etc you could notice.

+## Why Winforms and not WPF or UWP ?
+Because it's good enough and I like  [ObjectListView](http://objectlistview.sourceforge.net/cs/index.html) and  [DockPanelSuite](http://dockpanelsuite.com/).

+Ok the real reason: I don't know WPF, never had to use at work or had time to learn it.

 # Thanks to...
 * [Lee Culver](https://github.com/leculver) for his [ClrMd](https://github.com/Microsoft/clrmd) library, without it, MemoScope.Net would not exist.
 * FatCow for their free [icons](http://www.fatcow.com/free-icons)
 * Phillip Piper for [ObjectListView](http://objectlistview.sourceforge.net/cs/index.html).
 With it, it's so easy  to display tables and trees.